davidepedranz/DB_2015/suppliers/README.md

              WHERE c2.pid = c1.pid );
 ```

-**11. Find the pids of the most expensive parts supplied by suppliers named Yosemite Sham**
+**11. Find the pids of the most expensive parts supplied by suppliers named 'All red'**
 ```sql
 SELECT DISTINCT c.pid
 FROM catalog c NATURAL JOIN suppliers s